The London School of Economics and Political Science

 Alf Waddington Scholarship

-The Alf Waddington Scholarship is offered by LSE and was established by Ms Sue Howes, who grew up on a council estate in the North of England and graduated from LSE in 1972 with a BA in Sociology.
-She created this scholarship to enable other students from disadvantaged backgrounds to benefit from an LSE education.
-The scholarship is specifically designed to support students pursuing a one year taught master's programme within the Department of Sociology.
-There is one scholarship available annually, and the value will contribute to tuition fees, though the exact amount is to be confirmed.
+The Alf Waddington Scholarship is offered by the London School of Economics and Political Science (LSE).
+This scholarship was established by Ms Sue Howes, who grew up on a council estate in the North of England and graduated from LSE in 1972 with a BA in Sociology.
+The scholarship aims to enable students from disadvantaged backgrounds to benefit from an LSE education.
+The scholarship is available to applicants studying a one-year taught master's programme within the Department of Sociology at LSE.
+There is one scholarship available each year, with the value to be confirmed, and the award will contribute to tuition fees.

 LSE Excellence Scholarship

-LSE Excellence Scholarships are prestigious awards for exceptional Postgraduate Taught students joining LSE in 2026.
+LSE Excellence Scholarships are prestigious awards for exceptional Postgraduate Taught students joining the London School of Economics and Political Science in 2026.
 These scholarships recognise applicants who demonstrate outstanding academic ability and strong potential to thrive in their chosen programme.
-The scholarship provides financial support to students pursuing postgraduate taught degrees at the London School of Economics and Political Science.
-Awardees are identified based on their application for admission, with no separate financial support application required.
-Awards are made on a rolling basis during the application cycle until all awards are allocated.
-The scholarship is available to students in select departments including Accounting, Anthropology, Gender Studies, Geography and Environment, Health Policy, International Development, International History, LSE Law School, Mathematics, Media and Communications, School of Public Policy, Sociology, and Statistics.
-For two-year programmes, the scholarship value is distributed equally across both years.
+The scholarship is available to applicants of Postgraduate Taught programmes in select LSE departments including Accounting, Anthropology, Gender Studies, Geography and Environment, Health Policy, International Development, International History, LSE Law School, Mathematics, Media and Communications, School of Public Policy, Sociology, and Statistics.
+No separate financial support application is required as awardees are identified based on their application for admission, with awards made on a rolling basis until all allocations are complete.

 LSE Access to Education Undergraduate Scholarships